theoboldalex/theoboldalex.github.io/content/posts/reading_list_2023.md

 really looking forward to dig into it.

 ## Unit Testing Principles, Practices, and Patterns

+This is the first of two re-reads for this year.
+It was actually the second testing focussed book I read after another Kent Beck classic `Test
+Driven Development`.
+I really enjoyed this book first time around and it really helped me to understand the key differences not only between unit tests and other types of tests, but also about how to test, what makes a good test and also what differentiates classicist unit testing and London School style.
+There is more to glean from this book by re-reading for sure.

 ## Test Driven Development By Example